sandrahoffberg/Sambamba-sort-index/README.md

 ## Outputs

-A folder for each sample containing a sorted .bam file and .bai index
+A folder for each sample containing a sorted .bam file and (if you have selected Generate Index) .bai index

 ## App Panel Parameters